 See also

-- Mild bleeding with a normal haemoglobin can be managed with reassurance, non-hormonal treatments and observation
+- Mild bleeding with a normal haemoglobin can be managed with non-hormonal treatments and observation

 Background

-- Normal menstrual blood loss: pads/tampon changes at ≥3 hour intervals, seldom overnight and fewer than 21 pads/tampons per cycle
+- In normal menstrual blood loss, pads or tampons are changed at ≥3-hour intervals, seldom overnight and there are fewer than 21 pads/tampons per cycle

-- necessitating changing a super pad/tampon more than every 2 hours
+- bleeding necessitating changing a super pad/tampon more than every 2 hours

 - causing symptomatic anaemia